-Although most of the quotes below do fall into the categories cited above, they’ve also come directly from the mental health field.
+Most of the commencement quotes below do fall into the categories cited above.
+This should not be surprising, though, as they’ve all come directly from the mental health field.

 - Keep on asking ‘silly’ questions.
 People may look at you funny, but at least you thought of the questions.